top of page

 Environmental Volunteer Group in Blackwood, South Australia

-Red Gum Gully (or Cedar Avenue Reserve as it is officially known) in the Adelaide Hills suburb of Blackwood is a City of Mitcham council reserve featuring remnant endemic vegetation and abundant wildlife.
+Red Gum Gully (or Cedar Avenue Reserve as it is officially known) in the Adelaide Hills suburb of Blackwood is a 1-hectare (2.6-acre) City of Mitcham council reserve featuring remnant endemic vegetation and abundant wildlife.
 The reserve’s winter creek and rather steep slopes dotted with gums make for an inspiring landscape just 25 minutes from Adelaide CBD.

 Key objectives of the group include: